The Evolution of Wintering: A Painting Reimagined

 The quiet beauty of winter often inspires moments of introspection.
 My painting Wintering was created during such a season of reflection.
 This abstract landscape, with its warm brown and soft gray tones, evokes stillness and comfort.
-It beckons you to give yourself permission to pause.
+It carries a quiet invitation to slow down.

 The Evolution of Wintering